Everyone deserves access to Nature

 Two women in wheelchairs, a dog, and a forest trail with autumn leaves.

-CanDO Society is proud to launch our first project with the National Capital Commission (NCC)
+CanDO Society is proud to launch our first project with the National Capital Commission (NCC):The Inclusive Trail Map! now live Check it out here.

 Woman in a wheelchair smiling and enjoying a hike through a lush green forest, wearing a helmet and orange shirt.